It's All Natural! A Materials Scavenger Hunt

 - Show her several manufactured items you have collected from around your home.
 These could include such items as a paper bag, a metal toy car, a wool mitten or hat, a cotton sock, a wood ruler, a glass jar, or a book.

 - As you show her each object, ask her what she thinks the object is made from.
 Ask if she knows where the material they named comes from.
 Many children will know that wooden items come from trees and woolen clothing comes from sheep.
 Explain to her that paper comes from trees, cotton fabric comes from plants, metal comes from mineral in the ground and glass comes from sand.

 - As you identify the source material for each object, write a "master color code" card, and make a different color label for each kind of source material: plant, trees, animal, metal, or sand.
 Emphasize that all the source material comes from our environment.

-- Then go on a tour of the house with your child, and identify at least 25 different source materials you can see.
+- Now it's time to introduce some new vocabulary!
+Go on a tour of the house with your child, and identify at least 25 different source materials you can see.
 Place a color dot on each one as identification (for example, you might use green for trees and red for animals).
 Tell her she may use her own clothing to label as well, and it's also okay to raid the kitchen!
 As you go, bring a clipboard.
 After your child has picked each object, list its name on your paper, and leave some room between each item.

 - Once you've labeled the house, you're ready for a fun scavenger hunt that also supports first grade reading skills.
 Invite your child (and a friend, too, if she likes), to go find every object on your word list, and then put the appropriate sticker or stickers next to the object name.
 Milk and cookies for the scavenger who can read each word and recapture every sticker around the house!